TimurGar/UNIT-4/Quizzes unit 4/Quizzes_unit_4_main.md

     def findTwoDivisors(self):
         divisors = 0
+        # Checking if the number is divisible by 2
+        # If not, it will not have divitors of 2
+        if self.num % 2 == 0:
-        # Finding and counting divisors
+            # Finding and counting divisors that are divisible by 2
             for i in range(1, self.num + 1):
-            if self.num % i == 0:
-                # Checking wherther the number is divisible by 2
-                if i % 2 == 0:
+                if self.num % i == 0 and i % 2 == 0:
                     divisors += 1

         print(divisors)